justinrlee/confluent-demo/README.md

-# THIS IS WIP

 # Local workstation Confluent demo (with Flink)

 This runs a small Confluent Platform cluster on a local workstation, using Docker Desktop and the local Kubernetes

 There are two versions:

-1. 'ldap' mode - uses LDAP (OpenLDAP) for authentication/authorization, is maybe 80% functionally complete, although the demo needs to be fleshed out
+1. 'oidc' mode - uses OIDC/OAuth2.0 (Keycloak) for authentication, is maybe 80% functionally complete
+    * Does not yet include CMF authentication/authorization, which I'm still trying to get working.
-2. 'oidc' mode - uses OIDC/OAuth2.0 (Keycloak) for authentication, is maybe 30% functionally complete
+1. 'ldap' mode - uses LDAP (OpenLDAP) for authentication/authorization, is maybe 50% functionally complete
+    * To keep the root directory clean, I've moved the startup scripts for this to `ldap`, which means they currently don't work.

+Neither one has a complete 'demo' but should mostly work in getting all the components up and running.

 Functionally, this will deploy the following: